-A nursing liability insurance report, published at the end of 2017 by AON, provides a snapshot of where Texas compares nationally in lawsuits against nursing homes.
+A nursing liability insurance report, published at the end of 2017 by AON - a firm that provides risk, retirement and health consulting - offered a snapshot of where Texas compares nationally in lawsuits against nursing homes.
 According to the report, Texas has 50 percent fewer cases against nursing homes than the national average.
 Texas has an average of less than one lawsuit per year per facility.
 As a comparison, Florida had an average of almost three lawsuits per facility.
-Texas also has the lowest amount of litigation awards nationally, at close to \$90,000 per claim.
+Texas also has the lowest number of litigation awards nationally, at close to \$90,000 per claim.
 Florida had an average claim of close to \$260,000.
 The national average is \$223,000 per claim.
 Texas and Massachusetts have the least amount of funds spent on insurance and lawsuits.

 This has allowed homes to spend more on quality.
 Before reforms, frivolous lawsuits were rampant.
 Now they are rare.

-Seven Acres Jewish Senior Care Services, in Houston, was facing a similar problem.
-They were paying \$740,000 annually for a \$1 million policy.
+Seven Acres Jewish Senior Care Services in Houston was facing a similar problem.
+It was paying \$740,000 annually for a \$1 million policy.
 Some 217 of the home's 275 residents were on Medicaid.
 The home was being subsidized through donations.
-Even still, if liability costs weren't reduced, the home would likely go out of business.
-The reforms passed fifteen years ago have allowed Texas nursing homes to keep their doors open and give elderly residents a home.
+If liability costs weren't reduced, the home would likely go out of business.
+The reforms passed 15 years ago have allowed Texas nursing homes to keep their doors open and give elderly residents a home.

 There have been other benefits of tort reform for elderly Texans.
 Since 2003, the numbers of geriatricians serving Texas' senior population has grown dramatically.
-Today, percentagewise, geriatricians are the fastest growing physician sub-specialty in Texas.
+Today, percentage-wise, geriatricians are the fastest growing physician subspecialty in Texas.
 More geriatricians are needed, but this growth trend is encouraging news.
 Without these civil justice reforms, Texas nursing homes would be hard-pressed to retain skilled nurses and medical directors or make even modest facility improvements.

-Pat Crump, the CEO of the San Antonio area Morningside Ministries says before the passage of reforms, non-profit organizations such as his, were randomly targeted by personal injury lawyers, with little or no merit to their claims.
+Pat Crump, the CEO of the San Antonio area Morningside Ministries, says that before the passage of reforms, nonprofit organizations such as his were randomly targeted by personal injury lawyers, with little or no merit to their claims.
 Many organizations, faced with rising costs, were forced to scale back their care or go without liability insurance.

-Morningside Ministries, can now invest resources in programs such as recruiting direct care staff, hiring more nurses, training younger people for careers in long-term care, and improving facilities that serve Texas seniors.
+Morningside Ministries can now invest resources in programs such as recruiting direct care staff, hiring more nurses, training younger people for careers in long-term care and improving facilities that serve Texas seniors.